arhohuttunen/coding-revolution/content/post/junit-5-nested-tests.md

 Running from an IDE is where we start to see some additional benefits of adding a nested structure.
 Here we have the test results in IntelliJ IDEA.

-{{< figure src="/post/junit-5-nested-tests/junit-5-nested-test-intellij-idea.png" caption="Running a nested JUnit 5 test in IntelliJ IDEA" theme="light" >}}
+{{< figure src="/post/junit-5-nested-tests/junit-5-nested-test-intellij-idea.png" caption="Running a nested JUnit 5 test in IntelliJ IDEA" >}}

 The report already looks a bit better.
 Each of the nested classes can be expanded or collapsed, and we can focus on the results we want.